10 things to do in Rome in December

 Another 100% recommended option is the skating rink of the Auditorium Parco della Musica, installed outside the modern building by Renzo Piano.
 There are also activities and workshops to stimulate children's creativity.

 2. Take shelter from the cold in a convent with exhibitions or in the museums

 If during your vacation in Rome, one day it doesn't stop raining, take shelter from the water at the Chiostro del Bramante, a former Renaissance convent that now serves as a venue for some of the best exhibitions, meetings and concerts in Europe, and enjoy a coffee, one of the symbols of Italy, in its restaurant overlooking the cloister.
 Take the opportunity to have a coffee, one of the symbols of Italy, in its restaurant overlooking the cloister.
 Is there anything more bucolic than watching it rain from the windows?

-3. Travel through Christmas around the world
+4. Travel to Christmas around the world

 Discover the illuminated Eiffel Tower, meet Santa Claus at the North Pole and see the legendary ice rink at Rockefeller Center in New York are some of the things you can see at the 'Christmas World' exhibition at the Parco della Musica Auditorium, after skating on its fabulous ice rink.

 It is an open-air museum with more than 25,000 square meters where visitors will discover the Christmas traditions of different countries around the world.
 If you are an inveterate traveler, thisexhibition, which lasts almost the whole month, will blow your mind!